opral/monorepo/inlang/source-code/ide-extension/README.md

 	</p>
 </div>

-> Supercharge i18n within VS Code with powerful tools designed to streamline the translation process.
-Visualize, edit, and lint translated strings effortlessly using Inline Decorations & Hover Support.
-Extract new strings with a simple click, making localization tasks more intuitive and efficient.
+✅ Supercharge i18n within VS Code with powerful tools designed to streamline the translation process.
+✅ Visualize, edit, and lint translated strings effortlessly using Inline Decorations & Hover Support.
+✅ Extract new strings with a simple click, making localization tasks more intuitive and efficient.

-[Inlang](https://inlang.com) is a powerful [open-source](https://github.com/inlang/monorepo/tree/main/inlang/source-code/ide-extension) extension for [Visual Studio Code](https://code.visualstudio.com/)

 ## Geting started